 Review of the Guildford & Waverley CCG and Cedar Centre (Royal Surrey County Hospital) Blood Glucose Monitoring formulary

-Guildford & Waverley CCG, in conjunction with the Cedar Centre at the Royal Surrey County Hospital, have been collaborating over the last two years to develop initially a blood glucose test strips (BGTS) formulary for type 2 diabetes and more recently have incorporated agreed meters for patients with type 1 diabetes.
+Guildford & Waverley CCG, in conjunction with the Cedar Centre at the Royal Surrey County Hospital, have been collaborating over the last few years to develop a blood glucose test strip (BGTS) formulary for patients with type 1 and type 2.

 Role of Medicines Management